ieeta-pt/HPC-guides/docs/quick_start.md

 #SBATCH --cpus-per-task=2                 # cpu-cores per task (>1 if multi-threaded tasks)
 #SBATCH --gres=gpu:1                      # number of gpus per node
 #SBATCH --mem=4G                          # Total amount of RAM requested
+#SBATCH --partition=gpu                   # The queue where to submit the job

 source /virtual-venv/bin/activate # If you have your venv activated when you submit the job, then you do not need to activate/deactivate